anonymous-AdaGNN/AdaGNN/README.md

 ```
 python main.py
 ```
-Pre-trained models can be found in pre_trained_examples.
+Pre-trained models on BlogCatalog can be found in pre_trained_examples.

 Configure as you like:
 ```